 At the MMRF, collaboration is not just a priority; it is the only way we do things.
 We work closely with the best partners in the biotech and pharmaceutical industries, academia, and the cancer community to inject speed and efficiency into the process of discovering and developing new drugs for the treatment of multiple myeloma.

-The MMRF is the only organization that has built an end-to-end cancer research system that drives drug discovery and accelerates treatments to patients.
-It unites industry, academia, researchers, biotechs, clinics, the FDA, the NIH, caregivers and patients.
-This unique model is being emulated for other disease research and is comprised of three interrelated parts.
+The MMRF is the only organization that has built an end-to-end cancer research system to facilitate and accelerate the entire process.
+It unites many disparate entities: industry, academia, biotechs, clinics, researchers, the FDA, the NIH, caregivers and patients - the Cancer Archipelago℠.
+This unique model is being emulated for other disease research.

 A robust collection of high quality clinical and molecular data that makes it possible for the global research community to work as one.

-This first-of-its-kind study will provide one of the most comprehensive clinical genome maps of any cancer leading to a better understanding of disease progression and greater insights for the development of personalized treatments.READ MORE
+This first-of-its-kind study provides one of the most comprehensive clinical genome maps of any cancer leading to a better understanding of disease progression and greater insights for the development of personalized treatments.READ MORE

-This registry will allow health care professionals and researchers to identify trends, learn about the most effective treatments and design clinical trials for potential new therapies.READ MORE
+This registry allows health care professionals and researchers to identify trends, learn about the most effective treatments and design clinical trials for potential new therapies.READ MORE

 Open sharing of our valuable data allows researchers and clinicians worldwide to contribute to a growing knowledge base, accelerating one another’s research and discovery.
 Learn more.